Latest French Open News

 |Sloane Stephens||–||1 (2018)||9||25-9||R2 (lost to Paula Badosa)|

-French Open tennis is live from 23 May-6 June 2021 with play starting around 11am local/10am BST.
+French Open tennis is live from May 22 to June 5, with play starting around 11am local/10am BST.
 Bookmaker bet365 are offering customers the opportunity to watch a live stream of the matches alongside in-play betting.

 Watch and bet on French Open tennis live at bet365 > live streaming > tennis (geo-restrictions apply; funded account required or to have placed a bet in the last 24 hours to qualify)